Dominic Smith Player Props: Nationals vs. Rockies

-After going 0-for-5 in his most recent game, Dominic Smith and the Washington Nationals take on the Colorado Rockies (who will start Kyle Freeland) at 4:10 PM ET on Thursday.
+On Friday, Dominic Smith (coming off going 1-for-4) and the Washington Nationals play the Colorado Rockies, whose starting pitcher will be Jose Urena.
+First pitch is at 8:40 PM ET.

-In his previous game he had a hitless showing (0-for-5) against the Rays.
+In his last game he had a one-hit performance (1-for-4) against the Rockies.

 Dominic Smith Game Info & Props vs. the Rockies